Ecybereg/HTB_Write_Ups/README.md

 Exploring Hack The Box - A Resource for Aspiring Penetration Testers and Continuous Learners

 Hack The Box, undoubtedly one of the foremost platforms for honing your skills, can prove to be a challenging playground for beginners.
-As an educator and enthusiast of cybersecurity, my mission is to facilitate your journey by imparting valuable insights and comprehensive guidance.
+My mission is to facilitate your journey by imparting valuable insights and comprehensive guidance.

 Embrace the Difficulty: Your Path to Mastery